hugonteifeh/func-list/README.md

-# Bluelist
+# Description

-Bluelist provides lists with lazy, semi-lazy and strict evaluated functions.
+The package provides lists with lazy, semi-lazy and strict evaluated functions.

 ## Implemented algebraic structures

-Bluelist currently implements the following algebraic structures:
+The package currently implements the following algebraic structures:

 - Functor
 - Semigroup